rettgerst/parousia/high-level.md

  - Unique game every time the cards are shuffled
  - Fast as possible: "randomness" is seeded by card shuffle wherever possible, with minimal dice rolling, and combat is greatly simplified for fast, frantic gameplay
- - Much of the materials can be acquired from hobby shops or re-used from other games Rules are inspired by but differ somewhat from the video game No human opponent or "DM" required, all level design and enemy behavior is generated on-the-fly by random card draw or die roll, with clearly defined rules
+ - Much of the materials can be acquired from hobby shops or re-used from other games
+ - No human opponent or "DM" required, all level design and enemy behavior is generated on-the-fly by random card draw or die roll, with clearly defined rules
-Collectible "items" impact game experience heavily, and allow player(s) to radically alter their game experience, and also introduce an element of strategy
+ - Collectible "items" impact game experience heavily, and allow player(s) to radically alter their game experience, and also introduce an element of strategy
 ## Player motivation
 The game can be played in a few different ways.
 It can be played cooperatively to see who lives the longest, or solo with a pre-set goal, or simply played infinitely to see how far the player(s) can get.
 ## Genre
-Roguelike, with occult and Judaeo-Christian themes
+Roguelike, with macabre, occult, and Judaeo-Christian themes
 ## Unique selling points
 Infinite replayability, high degree of strategy
 ## Target hardware
 Card and board

 ## Design goals
-Fast-paced frantic gameplay: rules are heavily simplified from the video game, and use card draw from pre-shuffled decks wherever possible (versus dice roll which tends to be slower)
+ - Fast-paced frantic gameplay: rules are simple, and use card draw from pre-shuffled decks wherever possible (versus dice roll which tends to be slower)
-Standard roguelike experience: game can be played theoretically infinitely and each "run" is unique Highly diverse strategy introduced by character selection and item collection
+ - Standard roguelike experience: game can be played theoretically infinitely and each "run" is unique
+ - Highly diverse strategy introduced by character selection and item collection
 ## Characters
  - Enemies: too many to list here, but mostly the same and details don't matter: enemies the player characters fight while searching for the trapdoor to the next floor
  - Bosses: Last enemies the players fight before the next floor is unlocked, typically a longer and harder fight than non-boss enemies